brandonteran/cs122b-postman-tests/README.md

 3. Create the Two Variables Listed Above and given them your Service port and host
 4. **Remember to select the enviroment when running the tests**

+## HW DB Clean

+**Always run HW DB Clean before running the tests to ensure the database is in the correct state**

 ## HW DB Tests and HW Tests - Which to use first

-Always run and make sure HW Base Tests fully works before testing HW DB Tests
+**Always run and make sure HW Base Tests fully works before testing HW DB Tests**

 HW DB Tests fully assumes that the progrma passes all HW Base Tests

-## HW DB Clean

-Always run HW DB Clean before running the tests to ensure the database is in the correct state

 ## Stats